 Automated, Data-Driven Risk Assessment

-Understanding OT network risk is a key factor in devising an effective cybersecurity plan.
-However, the complexity and the scale of modern ICS networks (due to the digital transformation of industry 4.0) render risk evaluation by traditional risk assessment procedures practically impossible.
+The complexity and the scale of modern, industry 4.0 ICS networks render risk evaluation by traditional risk assessment procedures practically impossible.
 You simply can no longer “eyeball” risk.

 Moreover, ad-hoc or annual risk reviews are no longer sufficient.
 Adequate protection requires continuous risk monitoring that instantly accounts for each and every change on the network, throughout the OT cybersecurity life-cycle.